Putin’s dwindling circle of friends in Emerging Europe | bne IntelliNews

 Serbia, despite not being an EU member, has been under heavy pressure from Brussels to join EU sanctions on Russia, as one of the candidate countries from the Western Balkans.

-Belgrade has so far refused to do this, citing its longstanding friendship with Russia and position of neutrality.
+Belgrade has so far refused to do this, citing its long-standing friendship with Russia and position of neutrality.
 On the other hand, Serbia has voted in favour of UN resolutions condemning the invasion of Ukraine, and publicly said it cannot accept the results of the referenda organised on the annexations of parts of eastern Ukraine to Russia.

 There are two main reasons for this.
 First, there remains a strong pro-Russian contingent in Serbia.
 This was evident in June when Putin was voted the most popular world leader in one poll.
 Putin sympathisers were also in evidence at a series of marches against the holding of the EuroPride event in Belgrade earlier this autumn.
 Even within the cabinet, there are pro-Russian and pro-Western voices.